jskz/golem/docs/roadmap.md

 ## 0.6 Procedural Content Development Milestones

-- [ ] Procedural object instance generation for "ephemeral" items that do not have prototype objects, only instances; string tables will suffice for 1.0
-- [ ] Procedural NPC monster instance generation for similar creature Character instances to populate generated maze zones
-- [ ] Enhance Prim's with some fun flavour effects; deliberately carve some special effects
-- [ ] Library of templated parts to make generated dungeons more interesting without breaking "solvability" of mazes
+- [ ] Library of templated parts to make generated maze-based dungeons more interesting without breaking "solvability" of the mazes
+- [ ] Develop sufficient base data for procedural loot tables for mazes and overworld

 ## 0.7 Gameplay General Content Development Milestones

-- [ ] Gameplay development and balancing: experience curves and enchantment tweaks for races and jobs
 - [ ] Stat rolling at character creation, stat buffing/nerfs on effect/enchantments
 - [ ] Extra commands and UX for gameplay: combat experience, leveling/healing/item consumption gameplay loop considerations: "is it fun to hack-and-slash and navigate this as a game?"
-- [ ] Gameplay and content development: Ensure that each player job choice has at least ten unique skills and/or spells available by the hero level (50)
+- [ ] Gameplay and content development: ensure that each player job choice has at least ten unique skills and/or spells

-## 0.8 The Human Element Development Milestones
+## 0.8 The (Problematic) Human Element Development Milestones

-- [ ] Death mechanic: forced out-of-body "ghost timer" for a player between respawns; define that experience
 - [ ] Socials: flavour text commands for socializing in-room like grin, nod, laugh
 - [ ] Enforcement: bans on username and host (IP? allow covering prefix with single ban?)

 ## 0.9 Tying It All Together Milestones

-- [ ] Allow for a repeatable OLC-available mechanism to declare a crafted zone to have a virtual exit to some plane: fixed position, random range, feature-based?
+- [ ] Portals?
+Planes and zones shouldn't need "soft-coded" scripts for mutual exits, portals which cover all plane/zone cases
-- [ ] Content: "town square" board which both UX resembles a popular old "boards" plugin, and also provides a generated quest gameplay mechanic: venture into level/difficulty-based random choice of floor X of generated dungeon Y to do some combination of obtain/kill/charm a chosen item/creature in order to return for Z quest points
+- [ ] "Town square" job/message board which both UX resembles a popular old "boards" plugin, and also provides a generated quest gameplay mechanic: venture into level/difficulty-based random choice of floor X of generated dungeon Y to do some combination of obtain/kill/charm a chosen item/creature in order to return for Z quest points
-- [ ] Threaded message board game object type in the style of Erwin Andreasen's boards snippet?

 ## 1.0 Release Milestones